Origination Fees in Student Loans: Why That Hidden Cost Could Be Holding You Back

 Choose lenders with low or no processing fees

 PSU banks usually charge minimal origination fees.
-Fintechs like Propelld offer collateral-free loans, with a focus on flexible repayment structures.
+Propelld offers collateral-free loans with a focus on flexible repayment structures.
 Many partner institutions subsidise interest or processing charges, helping students reduce upfront costs.

 Negotiate or request a waiver